JohnFuhrm12/React-Chat-Site/README.md

 # React-Chat-Site
-A chat sitemade with the React.js library.
+A chat site made with the React.js library.